simple yet beautiful!

 With persistent prayer and your extraordinary generosity, JPCatholic will build a magnificent campus chapel in this historic building, which we purchased in 2016.
-Our goal is to complete design of the Chapel in late 2021, complete permitting in mid 2022, and complete construction by mid 2023.
+Our goal is to ramp up fundraising during 2024and begin renovation by mid-2025.

 Our Catholicism forms the core of our day-to-day lives.
 Classes are structured around daily Mass, and Confession is offered on campus frequently.
 A small Blessed Sacrament chapel is located within our academic building, providing a constant opportunity for prayer and reflection.